arav-agarwal2/gatsbyQuiz/README.md

 # gatsbyQuiz
-A simple Quiz-generator written in Gatsby.
+A simple Quiz-generator written in Gatsby, for use in the ChemE Safety Modules Website.